Mabel

 5. ensure that persons authorized to process Personal Data undertake to maintain confidentiality, unless they are persons obliged to maintain confidentiality under the law;

-6. upon termination of the DPA, depending on the Customer’s request, to delete or return the Personal Data and delete copies thereof, unless otherwise provided by imperative law; within the limits set forth i to the DPA, Siena shall process the Personal Data on its own behalf, for the purpose of establishing, asserting or defending against claims that may arise in connection with the performance of the DPA or the Master Agreement or ToS.
+6. upon termination of the DPA, depending on the Customer’s request, to delete or return the Personal Data and delete copies thereof, unless otherwise provided by imperative law; within the limits set forth in Appendix 1 to the DPA, Siena shall process the Personal Data on its own behalf, for the purpose of establishing, asserting or defending against claims that may arise in connection with the performance of the DPA or the Master Agreement or ToS.

 5. The provisions of Sections 2.1.1-2.1.6 do not expand Siena’s obligations with regard to the provision of services in accordance with the Master Agreement or ToS.

-6. Siena is authorized to further entrust the processing of Personal Data to sub-processors, the list of which is attached a to the DPA.
+6. Siena is authorized to further entrust the processing of Personal Data to sub-processors, the list of which is attached as Appendix 3 to the DPA.
 Siena will inform the Customer of any significant intended change to the list of sub-processors in the way adopted for communication in accordance with the Master Agreement or ToS.
 The Customer can object to such change within the following 3 days.
 Siena ensures that it will only use the services of such sub-processors that provide sufficient guarantees for the implementation of appropriate technical and organizational measures so that the processing meets the requirements of the GDPR, as well as protects the rights of data subjects.
 Siena is obliged to ensure that at least the same obligations are imposed on sub-processors as those imposed on Siena in the DPA.
 Customer acknowledges that failure to agree to a change in the list of further processors may result in Siena’s inability to continue performing the Master Agreement or ToS, of which Siena will inform Customer immediately.

 7. Siena will share with Customer the information necessary to perform its duties related to the entrustment of the processing of Personal Data.
 Siena will allow Customer to carry out audits, including inspections, at a time agreed upon by the Parties, to the extent related to the entrustment of processing of Personal Data by Siena and will provide cooperation in this regard.
 The cost of the audit shall be incurred by each Party on its own, notwithstanding the outcome of the audit.
 Customer is obliged to maintain the confidentiality of all information obtained in connection with the audit, including the results of the audit, and to ensure that the persons it relies on to carry out the audit have also obliged themselves to confidentiality in this regard.
 The obligation of confidentiality applies for the term of the DPA and indefinitely thereafter.
 In the case when the preceding sentence becomes invalid or ineffective, the confidentiality obligation shall continue for the term of the DPA and for a period of 10 years thereafter.